IaC and cloud provisioning

 - Cloud Foundation Toolkit for GCP.

-Landing zones are commonly deployed by HCP Terraform, but the landing zone concept is also applicable to HCP Terraform by which a management workspace is deployed by the Platform Team during the onboarding of an internal customer using automation and which is then used to deploy the operational environment needed by that customer to support their development remit; this is akin to the equivalent CSP account and configuration needed by the same team.
-The recommended way to do this is:
+Landing zones are commonly deployed by HCP Terraform, but the landing zone concept is also applicable to HCP Terraform.
+The platform team deploys a control workspace during the onboarding of an internal customer using automation and which is then used to deploy the operational environment needed by that customer to support their development remit.
+This is akin to the equivalent CSP account and configuration needed by the same team.
+The recommended way to do this is as follows.

-- Complete preparative reading: Read about cloud landing zone patterns applicable to the CSPs with whom work partner.
+- Complete preparative reading: Read about cloud landing zone patterns applicable to the cloud service providers with whom you partner.

 - Define the HCP Terraform landing zone: There are a number of ways to apply the LZ concept, but core requirements include: